klaxit/hidden-secrets-gradle-plugin/README.md

 ## Development

 Pull Requests are very welcome!

+To get started, checkout the code and run `gradle build` to create the `.jar` file in `/build/libs/`.

 Please make sure that you have tested your code carefully before opening a PR, and make sure as well that you have no style issues.